 Please complete the following two statements and indicate the name of the author who will give the statement.
 If only one author will give interview statements, the same author may give both statements.
 Otherwise, please assign each statement to a different author.
 Please restrict the length of each statement to no more than 30 words.

-Author Name: This method can help answer key questions in the _________ field, such as _________________.
+Author Name Stephanie Hutin: These methods can help answer key questions in the field of structural biology, such as the radius of gyration, largest intraparticle distance, particle shape, degree of folding, denaturation or disorder of a protein._________________.

-Author Name: The main advantage of this technique is that ___________.
+Author Name Martha Brennich: SAXS requires monodisperse samples.
+The main advantage of these techniques are that the time between the purification and the measurements is short, helping to avoid denaturation or aggregation. ____.

 C. Optional Interview Statements: (Said by you on camera.
 Don’t forget to smile!)